Last Updated on September 9, 2023 by Lori

 Affirmations are powerful.
 An affirmation helps us internalize our thoughts and feelings and help change our beliefs and behaviors.
 It helps us improve in the ways that we seek to grow.
-A daily affirmation such as “I shape my life” empowers us to live a meaningful, purposeful life each and every day.
+Use this affirmation for a meaningful life every day to see your vital place in this world.

 This post may contain affiliate links.
 If you make a purchase through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure page for details..